rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 With mutable data that’s globally accessible, it’s difficult to ensure there are no data races, which is why Rust considers mutable static variables to be unsafe.
-Where possible, it’s preferable to use the concurrency techniques and threadsafe smart pointers we discussed in Chapter 16, so the compiler checks that data accessed from different threads is done safely.
+Where possible, it’s preferable to use the concurrency techniques and thread-safe smart pointers we discussed in Chapter 16, so the compiler checks that data accessed from different threads is done safely.

 ### Implementing an Unsafe Trait